IntersectMBO/cardano-haskell-packages/README.md

 ```

 When you want to update the state of CHaP, you can simply update the flake input
-(in the example above you would run `nix flake lock --update-input cardanoHaskellPackages`).
+(in the example above you would run `nix flake lock --update-input CHaP`).

 If you have CHaP configured correctly, then when you run `cabal build` from inside a `haskell.nix`
 shell, you should not see any of the packages in CHaP being built by cabal.